 Final Note

 The officials talk less about the RISD mascot.
-The Rhode Island School of design mascot has its campus sitting immediately adjacent to Brown University, sharing social and community resources.
+Its campus sits immediately adjacent to Brown University, sharing social and community resources.
 RISD students, the school’s basketball team, and hockey games, including the giant penis school mascot, make it the art school it truly is.